Find Affordable College Courses

 Of the 16 students majoring in natural resources and conservation at University of Southern Maine, 44% are male and 56% are female.

-With a ranking of #8, University of Maine at Farmington did quite well on this year’s most popular schools for natural resources and conservation students working on their bachelor’s degree.
+University of Maine at Farmington ranked #8 on this year’s Most Popular Natural Resources & Conservation Bachelor’s Degree Schools in Maine list.
 UMaine Farmington is a small public school located in the remote town of Farmington.

 Of the 5 students majoring in natural resources and conservation at UMaine Farmington, 60% are male and 40% are female.